G-Core/product-documentation/documentation/waap/analytics.md

 WAAP analytics provides comprehensive information about incoming traffic to your domain.
 It features detailed statistics about recent requests, potential threats, and frequently triggered rules, allowing you to fine-tune your WAAP settings based on the analyzed data.

-Analytics is available on the following pages:
+The data is displayed in Coordinated Universal Time (UTC) and available on the following pages:

 * **Overview**: Get a consolidated view of all incoming requests that have been inspected by WAAP.